reverseame/processfuzzyhash/README.md

         -E: Process expression.
 Will hash processes that contain given string in the name.
             (-E svchost | -E winlogon,explorer)

         -A: Algorithm to use.
-Aviable: ssdeep, sdhash, tlsh, dcfldd.
+Available: ssdeep, sdhash, tlsh, dcfldd.
 Default: ssdeep (-A ssdeep | -A SSDeep | -A SSDEEP,sdHash,TLSH,dcfldd)

         --mode: